Bailee Madison: Personal life

+She is an avid supporter of Manchester United Football Club.

 Other ventures

-Madison has served as the national youth spokesperson for Alex's Lemonade Stand Foundation since 2010, an organization that encourages kids to fundraise and spread awareness of pediatric cancer by running their own lemonade stands.
-In January 2018, Madison's first novel was published, Losing Brave, a Young-Adult Mystery which was co-written with Stefne Miller.
+Since 2010, Madison has served as the national youth spokesperson for Alex's Lemonade Stand Foundation, a childhood-cancer charity organization that encourages kids to fundraise and spread awareness of pediatric cancer by running their own lemonade stands.
+In January 2018, Madison's first novel was published, Losing Brave, a young-adult mystery which was co-written with Stefne Miller.
 Since November 2018, she has co-hosted the podcast Just Between Us with her sister Kaitlin Vilasuso.